управлять коммутаторами OpenFlow (administer OpenFlow switches)

 group.
 This is a string of 1 to 15 bytes in length known

 to lower layers.
-This field is optional for add-group
+This field is optional for add-group,

-commands on groups of type
+add-groups and mod-group commands on groups of type

-.
+select.
 Prohibited otherwise.
 If no selection method is

 specified, Open vSwitch up to release 2.9 applies the hash